mspnp/aks-fabrikam-dronedelivery/10-validation.md

     }'
    ```

 1. Wait for a couple minutes for log entries to propagate, and then navigate to your Application Insights Azure service instance in the `rg-enterprise-networking-spokes` resource group.
-Then select `Application Map` under
+Then select `Application Map` under the `Investigate` section.

    A similar dependency map like the one below should be displayed